 The waves of protests in 2020 against systematic racism and police brutality led to calls for cities to change their policing systems.
 Beyond just discriminatory policing, a big part of the problem was that police officers were being called on to respond to non-criminal 911 calls, something they are simply not trained to do and which often leads to unnecessary violent responses.

-Last September, we wrote about a fantastic policing alternative set up in Denver called STAR, which stands for Support Team Assistance Response.
+In September 2020, we wrote about a fantastic policing alternative set up in Denver called STAR, which stands for Support Team Assistance Response.
 The STAR program began on June 1st, with a team of non-armed social workers serving non-dangerous citizens in need, which helped free up police to respond to other incidents.

-Recently, a new progress report came out from the STAR team detailing their first six months of being active in the city.
+During January 2021, a new progress report came out from the STAR team detailing their first six months of being active in the city.
 The report showed that STAR has responded to 748 incidents, with not a single one of them requiring police or leading to arrests or jail-time.